blue86321/logging-system-demo/trace-analytics/README.md

   - instrumented by OpenTelemetry auto-instrumentation, adding `trace-id`, `span-id`
   - print to console
   - console logging is collected by Fluent-Bit
-  - Fluent-Bit output logs on stdout (in production, should send to AWS OpenSearch)
+  - Fluent-Bit output logs on stdout

+**Note**: Fluent-Bit outputs to stdout is because `Jaeger` can only access elasticsearch with username/password, so we create our OpenSearch with username/password which is not supported by Fluent-Bit as far as we tried.
+In production, we should use `master_arn` to create AWS OpenSearch, and host `Jaeger` on AWS EC2 so that it has the permission to access OpenSearch.

 <img src="../imgs/TraceAnalyticsDemoOverview.jpg" width="700"/>